 Evidence from web and industry sources consistently points to a practical threshold mindset: if your claimed value is high, the documentation burden rises quickly.
 When your position crosses the 5,000 USD territory, you should not rely on a rough estimate.
 A qualified path is usually expected for donation claims that high.

-Where internal signals are mixed, phrase your draft conservatively: “The item appears to have potential value in specific markets, but full utility and restrictions need verification.”
-Better to be precise now than corrective later.
+Where internal signals are mixed, phrase your draft conservatively: “The item appears to have potential value, but full utility and restrictions need verification.”
+Better precision now, fewer corrections later.

 Action list: build an IRS-friendly donation file in one pass